s-light/symbol_tree_of_life/README.md

 in the [export/](export/) sub directory there are the single layers as separate files.
 these are perfect for laser-engraving.

+# CUTOUT
+this *cutout branch* try's to optimise for cutting - we will see what is the result..

 ## License
 <!-- License info -->
 <a rel="license" href="http://creativecommons.org/licenses/by/4.0/">